-October 09, 2018 | By Admin
+August 31, 2021 | By Admin

-Password Hacker refers to the individual who attempts to crack the secret word, phrase or string of characters used to gain access to secured data.
+Password Hacker or Cracker refers to the individual who attempts to crack the secret word, phrase or string of characters used to gain access to secured data.
 Password hacking is often referred to as password cracking.
 In a genuine case, the password hacker tries to recover passwords from data transmitted by or stored on a computer.

 System administrators may use password hacking as a preventive tactic, to help a legitimate user retrieve a forgotten password.
 Besides, it also helps them to easily track down hacked passwords to modify them for increased security.

 Cybercriminals and Online fraudsters hack passwords to obtain access to a secure system.
-Their intent is malicious and it often revolves around making money through the unlawful means.
+Their intent is malicious and it often revolves around making money through unlawful means.

-How To Hack Passwords
+How To Crack and Hack Passwords?

 Basically, there are two methods that are in use to hack passwords – one is the brute force method and the other is by guessing.

 Guessing: In the guessing method, a password hacker might make use of the password owner's personal information to figure out the password.
-The password owner's date of birth, pet, relative or other information is all utilized to guess out the correct password.
+The password owner's date of birth, pet, relative, or other information is all utilized to guess out the correct password.

-Ever since the advent of online transactions, unethical hacking has increased in great numbers as the illegal activity provides access to email account details, credit card details, and other confidential information.
+Ever since the advent of online transactions, unethical hacking has increased in great numbers as an illegal activity provides access to email account details, credit card details, and other confidential information.
 Here are a few ways by which hackers cull out their required information:

 This simple software records the key sequence and strokes of the keyboard into a log file on the computer and then passes it on to the password hacker.
 This is why Net-banking sites provide the user with a choice to use their virtual keyboards.

-Denial of Service (DoS\DDoS)
+2. Denial of Service (DoS\DDoS)

-The hacker makes use of a software to dupe a wireless access point and once inside the network the hacker accesses all the required data.
+The hacker makes use of software to dupe a wireless access point and once inside the network the hacker accesses all the required data.
 The Fake WAP is one of the easier hacks to achieve and one just needs a simple software and wireless network.

-How to Defend against Password Hacking
+How to Defend against Password Hacking?

 Construct a longer password comprising of alphanumeric, special characters (@#$%^&*) and also use uppercase and lowercase letters.
 Longer passwords are stronger passwords.
 Password hackers will not be able to crack it for a while.
 Passwords are not pass-words so don't share.

-Last but not the least, change the password often.
+Last but not least, change the password often.
 A periodic change of passwords helps keep password hackers at bay.